liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.4.20 (2023//) =
 * Avoid being able to create an identical person (same name/email) in the backend
+* More verifications done when checking for people integrity

 = 2.4.19 (2023/12/12) =
 * Added a new recurrence period "specific months", so you can choose on which months something transpires and repeat per year